 Rectification, Restriction and Erasure of Data

-1. The Processor may not rectify, erase or restrict the processing of data that is being processed on the Controller's behalf at its own initiative but only upon documented instructions by the Controller, unless the Controller violates Userlist Terms of Service or Anti-Spam Policy and their access to Service is terminated as a result of such violation
+The Processor will not rectify, erase or restrict the processing of data that is being processed on the Controller's behalf at its own initiative but only upon documented instructions by the Controller, unless the Controller violates Userlist Terms of Service or Anti-Spam Policy and their access to Service is terminated as a result of such violation.

 Quality Assurance and Other Duties of the Processor

-In addition to complying with the provisions of this DPA, the Processor commits to meet all applicable statutory requirements set forth at Articles 28 to 33 GDPR.
-Therefore the Processor ensures, in particular, compliance with the following requirements:
+In addition to complying with the provisions of this DPA, the Processor commits to meet all applicable statutory requirements set forth at Articles 28 to 33, GDPR.
+In particular, the Processor ensures compliance with the following requirements: